National University (Philippines): Bacolod campus

 The National University Bacolod (NU Bacolod or NUB) in Bacolod City is the school's first satelitte campus in the Visayas-Mindanao region and also the first one outside Luzon.
 It is the 11th overall campus of the university.
 It is located beside SM City Bacolod at Bishop Antonio Y. Fortich Avenue, Reclamation Area, Barangay 12 and its first operations started from school year 2024 to 2025.
 It offers Senior High School and college courses.
 Senior High School programs include: Accountancy, Business, and Management (ABM), Science, Technology, Engineering, and Mathematics (STEM), and Humanities and Social Sciences (HUMSS).
 Its college programs include Bachelor of Science in Accountancy, Bachelor of Science in Computer Science, Bachelor of Science in Psychology, Bachelor of Science in Tourism Management, Bachelor of Science in Architecture, Bachelor of Science in Civil Engineering, Bachelor of Science in Management Accounting, Bachelor of Science in Medical Technology, and Bachelor of Science in Political Science.

 Lipa campus

 The National University Lipa (NU Lipa or NULP) in Lipa City, Batangas is the school's first campus in the Batangas province, and the third on Region IV-A. Its six-floor campus building is situated behind SM City Lipa in Ayala Highway, Lipa City.
-Their operations started on SY 2022-2023 with more than 900 students.
-Its offers the Senior High School curriculum, with academic tracks/strands.In addition, they also offer college undergraduate and extension graduate programs.
+Their operations started on school year 2022-2023 with more than 900 students.
+It offers the Senior High School curriculum, with academic tracks/strands.
+In addition, they also offer college undergraduate and extension graduate programs.